canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 This does not actually get us very far, since I don't think any of those kanji occur in the riddle.
 Rather, we need to identify the 'river'---something that is metaphorically a river, perhaps even uses the kanji 川.
 Ideas that occur to me here: a road, a wind current, a trade route.

 At this point, I think I'm stuck.
-I could try coming up with sets of six characters to delete at random from the riddle, but if I do this I don't imagine I'll be likely to know when I've found the solution!
+I could try coming up with sets of six characters at random to delete from the riddle, but if I do this I don't imagine I'll be likely to know when I've found the solution!

 How unfortunate...
 I imagined that I could solve the riddle with a bit of help from a Japanese dictionary to help fill me in on unusual meanings, but this might have been hubris.
+Who'd have thought that *geography* would be my downfall?

 So let's press on and read some new material and see if, perhaps, a little more information comes to light...